 2.6: Trainees should use a wide range of resources to support OGD training.
-Evidence: Low; Recommendation: Strong; Agreement: 100%

-Training on dedicated, purpose-specific lists can improve skills acquisition in endoscopy, as shown by the improvement in dysplasia detection rate and reduction in bleeding and perforation rates in comparison to those without formal training.2829 A variety of other educational resources such as e-learning systems can be beneficial.30 BEST-Academia is a European web-based training platform designed by an expert committee and has been shown to increase detection and delineation of neoplastic lesions in Barrett's oesophagus.31 Online tools, textbooks, journals, live endoscopy demonstrations, conferences and hospital multidisciplinary teams (MDTs) and teaching sessions can all contribute to the gaining of competence in trainees.
+Training on dedicated, purpose-specific lists can improve skills acquisition in endoscopy, as shown by the improvement in dysplasia detection rate and reduction in bleeding and perforation rates in comparison to those without formal training.
+A variety of other educational resources such as e-learning systems can be beneficial.
+BEST-Academia is a European web-based training platform designed by an expert committee and has been shown to increase detection and delineation of neoplastic lesions in Barrett's oesophagus.
+11 demonstrations, conferences and hospital multidisciplinary teams (MDTs) and teaching sessions can all contribute to the gaining of competence in trainees.
 Although resources can be sign-posted, it would be counterproductive to be too prescriptive.
 Similarly, it is important that any resources developed for, or advocated to support, learners within JAG-associated programmes are suitably focused on trainee and patient outcomes.
 This will need to encompass a suitably broad range of endoscopy cases to maximally enhance pathology recognition, decision-making and ENTS.